 ABOUT THIS PROGRAMME

-Premier Skills is British Council’s international partnership with the Premier League operating in 29 countries across Asia, Africa and the Americas from Afghanistan to Zambia.
+Premier Skills is British Council’s international partnership with the Premier League, uses football to develop a brighter future of young people around the world.
+The programme currently operates in 19 countries across Asia, Africa and the Americas from Afghanistan to Zambia.

 Premier Skills use football to tackle a variety of community social issues such as gender, disability, inclusion, education and health.
 Premier Skills combines the reach of the British Council with the global appeal of the Premier League using football to develop a brighter future for young people around the world.